CSPS-EFPC-IT/craft-gcweb/README.md

 **How to reach Craft CMS control panel?**
 The URL to access the admin area is `/admin` but you can modify this value to a custom name in the `config/general.php` file.

+**How can I change the splash page?**
+We might consider creating an entry type for the splash page eventually.
+In the meantime, it's a static html file located in the `web` directory.
+Don't forget to update the dublin core metadata to reflect your project needs.

 ## Craft Links

 - [Craft CMS Website](https://craftcms.com/)